The Connection Between Sleep Deprivation And Weight Gain

 Researchers have looked at the correlation between leptin and sleep several times and consistently find that those who get less sleep have lower leptin levels.
 If you don't sleep enough, your leptin levels will remain low.
 As far as the brain is concerned, the body needs more food and drink.
 Once the brain sends out hunger signals, we eat even when we're not hungry.
 Since the body thinks it has to stock up on supplies, it stores the calories it takes in as fat.

-• Ghrelin
+Ghrelin

 Ghrelin, also called the 'hunger hormone' because it stimulates appetite, is mainly secreted by the stomach.
-Increases in blood ghrelin soon before eating are attributed to the surge in hunger hormones that drives us to eat.
+Increases in blood ghrelin soon before eating are attributed to the surge in hunger hormones that drive us to eat.
 Conversely, the hunger hormone ghrelin drops after we eat.

 The hormone ghrelin is affected by the foods we consume; carbs and proteins than lipids cause a more significant reduction in ghrelin, thus, choosing the former over the latter, such as a fast food burger, may help us feel content for longer.